Health Information Management - Associate of Applied Science (AAS)

 HIM is a cohort program, which begins each Fall.
 Students can complete non-HIM courses before entry into the cohort or concurrently.
 Courses are in sequence for first and second year.
 Students must complete all first-year courses before enrolling in second-year coursework.

 This degree is designed primarily for students planning to enter their chosen career upon graduation.
-However, credits are transferable per an articulation agreement with the University of Cincinnati for students choosing to pursue the online Bachelor of Science in Health Information Management.
+However, credits are transferable to four-year degree programs per articulation agreements with the University of Cincinnati's online Bachelor of Science in Health Information Management and the Oregon Institute of Technology's Health Informatics Bachelor of Science.

 Performance Standards